-There is bus transportation available from most area major airports to nearby Fort Ross.
+There is bus transportation available from most major nearby airports to our pick-up point, Fort Ross.
 Accepted applicants will receive further direction as to transportation recommendations.

-When you are not working, your time is your time, so enjoy it!
-The is the biggest win for Ratna Ling: Nature, nature, nature!
-Enjoy hikes around the property or in on the trails of neighboring Salt Point State Park.
-The ocean is about a 15-20 minute drive from Ratna Ling, you can hike as well (but it's LONG), so often volunteers coordinate carpooling to the trailhead and hike from there.
+Enjoy hikes around the property or on the trails of neighboring Salt Point State Park.
+The ocean is about a 15-20 minute drive from Ratna Ling.
+There is also a trail that leads to the ocean which volunteers can walk to or coordinate carpooling to the trailhead.
 Cycling is also popular on the road past our property, but be forewarned roads are small, winding and can be steep!

-Wifi is available in the lodge, ethernet and wifi in some cabins and cell service varies.
-But, we recommend you disconnect as much as possible and take full advantage of the ability to get away from it all!
-We have extensive libraries, primarily of Tibetan Buddhist teachings by our own rinpoche, but volunteers brings and exchange books as well.
+Wifi is available in the lodge, ethernet and wifi in living quarters.
+Cell phone service varies - currently Verizon is the only service provider that works at our location.
+Ratna Ling has extensive libraries, primarily of Tibetan Buddhist teachings by our own founder, but work-study participants bring and exchange books as well.

-We also have a common building near our cabins with a jam studio, and a media center.
-There is a limited DVD library, so we recommend bringing your old favs!
+We have a shared building near our work-study housing with a music studio and a media center.
+There is a limited DVD library.

-We have a beautiful meditation temple exclusively for our volunteers, and a yoga room that is available in between group visits.
+Ratna Ling is home to a beautiful meditation temple exclusively for our residents and a yoga room that is available in between group visits.